-The Company has not yet prepared its financial report for the half-year ended 30 June 2023 and the audit of the 31 December 2022 financial report is incomplete at the date of this report.
+The Company has not yet finalised its financial report for the half-year ended 30 June 2023 and has not prepared financial statements for the year ended 31 December 2023.
 Consequently, we were unable to determine whether any adjustments were required in respect of financial position, performance and/or disclosures were necessary.